 The two hosting institutions (UMinho and Bosch-BrgP) of the AESI doctoral program have a long cooperation tradition.
 Since 2000, Bosch-BrgP has hosted 200 internships for master engineering students from the School of Engineering, mainly supervised by ALGORITMI faculty members.
 Several former ALGORITMI PhD students hold currently key responsibilities in the technical and management structure of Bosch-BrgP.
 Around 120 research projects have been executed in cooperation during all these years, mainly related with the research subjects corresponding to the ALGORITMI research topics.
 As a natural formalization of this long cooperation between both institutions, in 4 July 2012 the Portuguese Government announced the sponsoring of the partnership between the UMinho and Bosch-BrgP.

 ICCES Erasmus Network

-Several faculty members from the 9 ICCES European universities will be involved in the AESI doctoral program as both thesis external co-supervisors and invited lecturers of some advanced seminars within the 6 technical and scientific courses existing of the first curricular year.
-During the following curricular years, AESI doctoral students may perform short period internships in the 9 ICCES European universities to grant complementarity and diversity training opportunities.
+Several faculty members from the nine ICCES European universities are expected to be involved in the AESI doctoral program, as both thesis external co-supervisors and invited lecturers of some advanced seminars within the six technical and scientific courses existing of the first curricular year.
+During the following curricular years, AESI doctoral students may perform short period internships in the nine ICCES European universities to grant complementarity and diversity training opportunities.